 The arbor of a reel is the center of the spool.
 Some may even refer to it as the bottom of the spool or its core.
-On a standard-arbor reel, this core is very narrow, while on a large-arbor reel it's much wider in diameter.
+This core is very narrow on a standard-arbor reel, while on a large-arbor reel, it's much wider in diameter.
 Think of it like a toilet paper roll (standard arbor) vs. a coffee can (large arbor).
-There's also mid-arbor, which is in between the two.
-A bigger arbor can help the reel pull in more line per turn of the handle, but only increasing the arbor size isn't the right solution.
+There's also mid arbor, which is between the two.
+A reel with a bigger arbor can often retrieve more line per turn of the handle, but that's not only because of the bigger arbor size.

-If only a reel's arbor is made bigger but not the overall reel diameter, two problems arise.
-First, think of a standard and large arbor reel that are both the exact same sizes overall.
-Once the reels are packed full of line and backing, the line circumferences and thus the retrieval rates of these reels would still be the same.
-Second, backing capacity would suffer greatly on the large-arbor reel since the arbor is taking up all that useful space at the center of the spool where the backing could be.
-The large-arbor reel will run out of backing before any retrieval advantage can be seen between the two reels.
+If only a reel's arbor is made bigger but not the overall reel's diameter, two problems arise.
+First, think of standard and large-arbor reels that are both the exact same overall diameters.
+Once the reels are packed full of line and backing, the line circumferences would be equal.
+As a result, the retrieval rates of these reels would be about equal, too.
+Second, the backing capacity would suffer greatly on the large-arbor reel since the arbor is taking up all that useful space at the center of the spool.
+The large-arbor reel will run out of backing first since it holds less.

-To compensate, a large-arbor reel should have a bigger overall diameter.
-The larger arbor and larger overall size offers the best of both worlds: a bigger circumference for a faster retrieve speed regardless of how much line is on the spool, along with good backing capacity.
+To compensate, a large-arbor reel should have an increased overall diameter.
+The larger arbor and larger overall size offers the best of both worlds: a bigger circumference for a faster retrieve speed (regardless of how much line is on the spool), along with good backing capacity.
 That's why if you compared a standard and large-arbor reel that were both perfect for, say, a 5-weight line, the large-arbor reel should be the bigger of the two.
 You can read more on large arbor reels here.

 Retrieve Speed Benefits- A reel with a rapid retrieve makes it easier to keep up with fast-running fish and lets you reel in your line quicker when it's time to try another spot.
-Also relating to that second point, if you're able to crank in and move from spot to spot just a little faster each time, over the course of a day all those saved seconds can add up to give you some extra time for at least an extra cast or two.
+Relating to that second point, if you're able to crank in and move from spot to spot just a little faster each time, all those saved seconds over the course of a day can add up to give you some additional time for extra casts.

 The Ideal Size- I like a reel to have a large arbor, healthy diameter, and relatively narrow spool.
-Functionality aside, I find a reel like this to be well-proportioned and just more sleek and attractive to look at.
-A reel that's wide and/or has a too-small or overly-generous diameter can look a bit funky when mounted on a particular rod.
+Functionality aside, I find a reel like this to be well proportioned and just more sleek and attractive to look at.
+A reel that's super wide and/or has an overall diameter that's too small or, yes, too big, can look a bit funky when mounted on a particular rod.

-I'm a big fan of the SDF and SDS reels from Abel and really like the proportions of them.
+I'm a big fan of the Abel Super Series (now discontinued) and really like the proportions of them.
 Abel simply does a great job designing reels that strike a balance between efficient function and looks.
-Of course there is some wiggle room there, but I consider these reels to be my personal "baseline."
+Of course, there is some wiggle room there, but I consider these reels (and others in their lineup) to be my personal "baselines" when it comes to size comparisons.
 What I mean by that is, if I'm shopping another brand, I'll often refer to the spec page of an equivalent Abel reel to see how the competitor's dimensions compare.